RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 if (firstState) originator.restoreState(firstState);
 ```

-## Example implementation of the text editor
+## Example Implementation of the Text Editor

+This builds on the basic implementation for a more meaningful example, like a text editor with undo/redo.

 ```typescript
 class TextEditorState {